NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/_index.md

 ---
 layout: sublandingpage
 title: Technical tools
-titleline2: Open source AI auditing tools
+titleline2: Open-source AI auditing tools
 subtitle: |
-  We develop open source tools for AI auditing.
-This makes
+  We develop open-source and local-first tools for AI auditing.
+This means our tools are privacy-preserving, as data don't leave the browser and don't rely on cloud infrastructure.
+Our tools make it easier for all to audit AI.
 icon: fa-light fa-toolbox
-color: '#D5EBDB'
+color: '#2559A2'
-font_color: '#005AA7'
+font_color: '#FFFFFF'
 subpage_links:
   - title: Unsupervised bias detection tool
     titleline2: >-